VCLamoureux/reverse-metabolomics/README.md

 - seaborn
 - matplotlib

-The installation time should be about 30 seconds
+The installation time should be less than 20 seconds